Can Washable Silk Really Withstand The Laundry Machine?

 To me, silk is one of those fabrics worth the splurge and effort; the smooth and luxurious feel warrants the constant steaming and a heftier price point.
 Until I have to get to the dry cleaners, that is.

-We’ve all been there, days before an event, making it to the storefront just minutes after it closed.
-And if we do manage to drop our favorite silk dress off in time, there’s always a chance that, much like in episode 8 in Season 3 of Sex And The City, the dry cleaners might be closed ahead of a fabulous boat party for some magazine we haven’t even read.
-At that point, we sure wish we could’ve just put all our silk pieces in the laundromat’s washing machine with the rest of the laundry.
+We’ve all been there, days before an event, making it to the shop just minutes after it closed.
+And if we do manage to drop our favourite silk dress off in time, there’s always a chance that, much like in episode 8 in Season 3 of Sex And The City, the dry cleaners might be closed ahead of a fabulous boat party for some magazine we haven’t even read.

 Advertisement